joslynnlee/qiime1/instructions.md

 ```
 The script will generate new tables at various taxonomic levels (we’ll refer to these as taxonomy tables, which are different than OTU tables).
 For example, the genus-level table is located at `taxa_summary/otu_table_L5.txt` and is Figure 3A from the paper.
 Each taxonomy table contains the relative abundances of taxa within each sample:

 To view the resulting charts, open the area or bar chart html file located in the `taxa_summary/taxa_summary_plots` folder.
 The following chart shows the taxonomic assignments for each sample as a bar chart.
-Scroll down to the fifth plot.
+Scroll down to the fifth plot in the `.html`.
 The kingdom, phylum, class, family, and genus will be listed.
+Each genus will be a different color.
+The most abundant is a beige.
-You can place your mouse-over the plot to see which taxa are contributing to the percentage shown:
+**Place your mouse-over the colors in the plot to see which taxa and the associated percentage**:

 ![taxa figure](L5.jpg)

 Here we will fill out the table with relative percentages in the workbook.
 Compare these to the results section of the paper.

+We will open `Excel.app`.
+We will highlight the text below the figure and paste it into the spreadsheet.
+We will do a quick sorting of the data.

 #### Step 8.
 Make a taxonomy heatmap
-QIIME supports generating heatmap images of BIOM tables (e.g., OTU tables or the taxonomy tables generated in the previous step) with make_otu_heatmap.py.
+QIIME supports generating heatmap images of BIOM tables (e.g., OTU tables or the taxonomy tables generated in the previous step) with `make_otu_heatmap.py`.
 Let’s create a heatmap illustrating *class-level* abundances on a per-sample basis, where samples are sorted by whether they are from protected area plus wet and dry season:

 ```
 MacQIIME train12-osx:QIIME_analysis $ make_otu_heatmap.py -i taxa_summary/otu_table_L3.biom -c Treatment -m watertest_Map.txt -o taxa_summary/otu_table_L3_heatmap.pdf
 ```
-A PDF file is created as taxa_summary/otu_table_L3_heatmap.pdf.
+A PDF file is created as `taxa_summary/otu_table_L3_heatmap.pdf`.
 The first three samples are from WET season and the last three are from DRY season.
 This clearly illustrates class-level differences in the taxonomic composition of the samples:

 ![Heatmap](otu_table_L3_heatmap.png)

 We can see that the samples aren't completely similar between seasons.

 #### Step 9.
 Analyzing the OTU table: alpha diversity
 Community ecologists are often interested in computing alpha (or the within-sample) diversity for samples or groups of samples in their study.
-Here, we will determine the level of alpha diversity in our samples using QIIME’s alpha_rarefaction.py workflow, which performs the following steps:

-* Generate rarefied OTU tables (multiple_rarefactions.py)
-* Compute measures of alpha diversity for each rarefied OTU table (alpha_diversity.py)
-* Collate alpha diversity results (collate_alpha.py)
-* Generate alpha rarefaction plots (make_rarefaction_plots.py)

-Although we could run this workflow with the (sensible) default parameters, this provides an opportunity to illustrate the use of custom parameters in a QIIME workflow.
 To see what measures of alpha diversity will be computed by default, run:
-What was recorded from Step 6 and for the #### put in the number there.
 ```
 MacQIIME train12-osx:QIIME_analysis $ alpha_rarefaction.py -i otus/otu_table.biom -m watertest_Map.txt -t otus/rep_set.tre --retain_intermediate_files -e #### -o arare_intermediate####
 ```
+What was recorded from Step 6 and for the #### put in the number there.

-To view the alpha rarefaction plots, open the file arare/alpha_rarefaction_plots/rarefaction_plots.html.
-Once the browser window is open, select the metric PD_whole_tree and the category Treatment, to reveal a plot like the figure below.
+To view the alpha rarefaction plots, open the file `arare/alpha_rarefaction_plots/rarefaction_plots.html`.
+Once the browser window is open, select the `metric PD_whole_tree` and the category `Treatment`, to reveal a plot like the figure below.
 You can click on the triangle next to each label in the legend to see all the samples that contribute to that category.
 Below each plot is a table displaying average values for each measure of alpha diversity for each group of samples in the specified category.

 Select a metric: `PD_whole_tree` and Select a Category: `Treatment`
 ![Rarefaction Curves](Rarefaction Curves.png)